The Holmes Brothers: Biography

 In 2001, the Holmes Brothers signed with Alligator Records.
 Their first album for the label was the critically acclaimed Speaking in Tongues, produced by Joan Osborne.
 Greg Kot of the Chicago Tribune called it a "joyous, foot-stomping carnival…a gift to the world of music."
 The Chicago Sun-Times called it, "A Breathtaking and heartfelt journey through gospel-drenched soul, blues, funk and country."
 The Holmes Brothers appeared on television on the Late Show with David Letterman and The CBS Saturday Early Show, as well as on NPR's Weekend Edition, A Prairie Home Companion and Mountain Stage.
 In addition, The Holmes Brothers appeared on the M.C.
 Records tribute to Sister Rosetta Tharpe, Shout, Sister, Shout, backing Joan Osborne, Odella, Victoria Williams and Phoebe Snow.

 In 2003 the group recorded two songs for the soundtrack album for the TV series Crossing Jordan.
-Also in 2003, Peter Gabriel released the single, "Burn You Up, Burn You Down," featuring backing vocals by The Holmes Brothers.
+Also in 2003, Peter Gabriel released the single "Burn You Up, Burn You Down" featuring backing vocals by The Holmes Brothers, although the song had been recorded a decade earlier.

 Following their next album for Alligator, Simple Truths, they appeared on Outlaws And Angels—The Willie Nelson and Friends 3rd Annual Birthday Concert (televised on USA Network and released on CD and DVD), Late Night with Conan O'Brien, World Cafe, Mountain Stage, as well as the nationally broadcast NPR programs All Things Considered, On Point, and Here And Now.
 The albums Simple Truths and State of Grace became the first two Holmes Brothers albums to reach the Billboard charts, with both reaching the top five of the Blues Albums chart.
 After the release of State of Grace, the band again performed on Late Night with Conan O'Brien.
 Features and reviews ran in USA Today, The New York Times, Billboard, Time Out New York, Rolling Stone, The New Yorker and many other publications.
 State of Grace won the Blues Music Award for Soul Blues Album of the Year.
 Reviewer David Fricke of Rolling Stone called the album "impressive, fervent country soul."

 On March 2, 2010, the brothers released the album Feed My Soul, which was inspired in part by Wendell's bout with cancer.
 That album was followed by 2013's Brotherhood.
 The album was described in Living Blues magazine, which said, "Brotherhood is as soulful and alive as the Holmes Brothers performances and is a superior, award-worthy outing...sweet sounds from the beginning of American rock 'n' roll, African American southern gospel, and agonizingly beautiful, layered soul-baring harmonies, Jimmy Red blues lumps, string squeezing, moving bass lines, strong backbeats, NOLA second-line rhythms, street corner doo-wop and the twangy heartbreak of country.
 The rich interplay of all this music is what makes the Holmes Brothers a national treasure."
 In 2014, The Holmes Brothers received an NEA National Heritage Fellowship, the highest honor bestowed upon traditional artists.